Watch Hayley Williams join Billie Eilish at Coachella 2022 to cover Paramore's 'Misery Business'

-Paramore‘s Hayley Williams joined Billie Eilish on stage at Coachella 2022 tonight (April 23) to perform ‘Misery Business’ – see footage below.
+Hayley Williams joined Billie Eilish on stage at Coachella 2022 tonight (April 23) to perform Paramore’s ‘Misery Business’ and Eilish’s own ‘Happier Than Ever’ – see footage below.

 - READ MORE: Billie Eilish at Coachella 2022: a record-breaking performance from an artist born to headline